Leonard M. Fowle Trophy

 The Leonard M. Fowle Trophy is a sailing trophy awarded annually by the Inter-Collegiate Sailing Association (ICSA) to the best overall collegiate team.

-The team with the most points, which are compiled results of the ICSA Women’s Singlehanded, Men’s Singlehanded, Match Racing, Women’s Dinghy, Team Racing, and Coed Dinghy National Championships, determines the Fowle trophy.
+The team with the most points, which are compiled from results of the ICSA Women’s Singlehanded, Men’s Singlehanded, Match Racing, Women’s Dinghy, Team Racing, and Coed Dinghy National Championships, determines the Fowle trophy.